zafar-saleem/kamonde/README.md

 Moreover, I couldn't grasp the `Modeler` instance to be rendered in `Modeler` page.
 I simply initialized in the page and rendered it after `h1` which is simply an `object`.
 In real world and production project I would rather communicate with the stack holders to completely understand my task before starting working on it or deploying to production.

+I also didn't change the `pages` file structure and continued working on it as provided in the task as I assume I will be working on existing codebase where I will mostly work on adding new features and fixing bugs etc alongside other major tasks.
+Therefore, I assume I would use mostly reusable code apart from adding some more when required.

 I decided to implement this project outside of `CodeSandBox` as this approach would give slightly better idea to reviewers the process of my working on this project.

 ## Contributors